ankamsarav/node-rest-template/README.md

 - `server:` contains all the source files for the RESTful server

-- `sql`: scripts for creating the database schema and loading the database
+- `sql`: scripts for creating the database schema and loading the data

 - `test:` server tests